 We will walk along the wall, passing through ruined towers on the way to the Water Pass.
 The path starts off nice and easy, but as we head down it gets tougher, and in some places we will need to follow hillside trails to get around sections of the wall that aren’t walkable.

-After the Water Pass, the trail splits – sometimes we follow the stream a little way up river, before zigzagging it up a big hillside to get back to the wall.
+From the Water Pass, we’ll follow the dried stream bed a little way up stream before zigzagging it up a big hillside to get back to the wall.